An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Model Structures on Enriched Categories

 \subsection{The model structure on $\tensorcrossedcat$.}

 Ara and Lucas show in \cite{AraLucasFolkModelMonoidal} that $\omegancat{n}$ is a monoidal model category for the Gray tensor product, and that for $n=0$ this product is symmetric and satisfies the monoid axiom introduced by Schwede and Shipley in \cite{SchwedeShipley1998}.
 In particular, since the symmetric monoidal structure is equivalent to the tensor product $\otimes$ of crossed complexes under the equivalence of categories between $\stinfty$ and $\crcom$ (see \cite{Brown_Higgins_Sivera_2011} \cite{Brown2002}), $\crcom^\otimes$ is a monoidal model category satisfying the monoid axiom.
 Finally, we note that $\crcom$ is combinatorial, and closed monoidal, so overall it is a combinatorial closed symmetric monoidal model category satisfying the monoid axiom.
-It then follows by Theorem 1.1 of \cite{Muro2012} that: \begin{theorem} There is a combinatorial model category structure on $\tensorcrossedcat$ in which a map $F : \C \to \D$ is: \begin{itemize} \item A weak equivalence if each of the maps $\C[x,y] \to \D[Fx,Fy]$ is a weak equivalence in $\crcom$, and also the induced map $\Ho(F): \Ho(\C) \to \Ho(\D)$ is an equivalence of categories, and \item an acyclic fibration if it is surjective on objects and each of the maps $\C[x,y] \to \D[Fx,Fy]$ is an acyclic fibration in $\crcom$. \end{itemize} \end{theorem} The characterization of the acylic fibrations is convnient, and follows from the construction of the model structure as cofibrantly generated with generating cofibrations the maps $\sus(i)$ for $i$ a generating cofibration of $\V$, along with a generating cofibration $\emptyset \to \mathbf{1}$.
-We would like to have a better description of the fibrations of this model structure, which \textit{a priori} are only understood as being maps which have the RLP against the generating acylic cofibrations.
-Necessary conditions for a morphism $F: \C \to \D$ in $\tensorcrossedcat$ to be a fibration are that it induces an isofibration on homotopy categories and that it is a local fibration.
-In other model structures on enriched categories (for instance, the Bergner model structure above) local fibration plus isofibration may be sufficient conditions to guarantee that $F$ is a fibration.
-It turns out that this is \textit{not} the case in $\tensorcrossedcat$.
+It then follows by Theorem 1.1 of \cite{Muro2012} that: \begin{theorem} There is a combinatorial model category structure on $\tensorcrossedcat$ in which a map $F : \C \to \D$ is: \begin{itemize} \item A weak equivalence if each of the maps $\C[x,y] \to \D[Fx,Fy]$ is a weak equivalence in $\crcom$, and also the induced map $\Ho(F): \Ho(\C) \to \Ho(\D)$ is an equivalence of categories, and \item an acyclic fibration if it is surjective on objects and each of the maps $\C[x,y] \to \D[Fx,Fy]$ is an acyclic fibration in $\crcom$. \end{itemize} \end{theorem} We will show later using the results of \cite{Strong2026} that the fibrations are precisely the local fibrations which induce isofibrations of homotopy categories (Theorem \ref{thm:tensorcrossedcat-has-naive-fibration-property}).